chavapardhakalyan/Diet-Planner-Based-On-BMI/README.md

 ## Features
 BMI Calculation: Calculates BMI using height and weight inputs.
-Diet Plan Suggestions: Recommends diet plans based on the calculated BMI category (underweight, normal weight, overweight, obese).
+Diet Plan Suggestions: Recommends diet plans based on the calculated BMI category (underweight, normal weight, overweight, obese).\n
-Nutritional Guidance: Provides nutritional information and guidelines for each BMI category.
-User-Friendly Interface: Simple and intuitive interface for ease of use.
+Nutritional Guidance: Provides nutritional information and guidelines for each BMI category.\n User-Friendly Interface: Simple and intuitive interface for ease of use.\n
-Accuracy: The calculator uses the correct formula to calculate BMI, and the results are accurate to at least two decimal places.
+Accuracy: The calculator uses the correct formula to calculate BMI, and the results are accurate to at least two decimal places.\n
-Language Translation: We added a Google Translator API section so users can select their preferred language and access the website.
+Language Translation: We added a Google Translator API section so users can select their preferred language and access the website.\n

 ## Installation
 To use the Diet Planner application, follow these steps: